-Carter Veterinary Services offers comprehensive large animal veterinary care for all sorts of hoofed animals — cattle, horses, goats, sheep, and more.
-If you are in the Lowcountry and need services such as in-house blood work, ophthalmic examinations, neurologic examinations, or horse insurance examinations, contact us today to schedule your appointment!
+Carter Veterinary Services offers comprehensive large animal veterinary care for horses, cattle, goats, sheep and more.
+If you are in the Lowcountry and need services such as in-house blood work, and insurance examinations, contact us today to schedule your appointment!
 We also offer 24/7 emergency vet care.

 Serving the Lowcountry, including:

 Comprehensive Equine Health Services in the Lowcountry

 Our general medicine services include everything from annual physical examinations, routine vaccinations, dental exams, fecal exams, routine deworming programs, hoof care consultations, elective surgery, and 24/7 emergency services.
 Talk to your veterinarian at Carter Veterinary Services today to help you determine the ideal vaccine and deworming program for your horse, herd, or barn.

 Nutrition is another crucial aspect of preventative health care, and it encompasses balancing your horse’s dietary needs for roughage and concentrates.
 No matter the life stage or activity level of your horse, your local veterinarian at Carter Veterinary Services is happy to refer you to the right feeding program.
 Managing your horse’s nutrition is critical to all aspects of maintenance, performance, and aides in the prevention of many diseases.